buckleylab/Buckley_lab_protocols/README.md

 Guidelines for conducting oneself in lab.

 ### [Using the server](./Using_the_server)
 This directory contains information reguarding use of the Buckley Lab server.
-This includes the following topics:
-* General server use
-* Git
-* Jupyter Notebooks
-* R
-* Administration

 ### [Lab equipment](./lab_equipment)
 Manuals and protocols for using some of the Buckley Lab equipment including: